allebb/conductor/README.md

 Conductor
 =========

 Conductor is a CLI utility to automate the installation of Laravel application servers complete with some scripts and CLI commands to help deploy and manage multiple web applications on the server with ease.
+Conductor can also be used as a reverse proxy/load-balancer and the installation process allows you to install a minimal set of components if you don't plan to host sites or applications directly.

 Requirements
 ------------